Type: Elective course

-The evaluation is based on essays of 2.500-3.000 words.
+The evaluation is based on essays of 2.000-2.500 words (without references).
 The topics are defined in consultation with the instructor during the weeks 9 through 11.
 They are based on the scope of the course, on the issues analyzed and discussed during the semester, and on the more specific topics that appear on the course pages in e-Learning, in the Course Material section.
 The course outline (provided each semester) can be used as a topics list, but it is not exclusive, leaving space for additional proposals.
 Additional literature and support is provided through consultations.

 The evaluation is influenced by the participation in the course during the semester and the collaboration for the assignment (10%), but it is mainly determined by the soundness of the final essay (90%): consistency and clarity of structure, academic style of discourse and relevance with the course topics, quality of the chosen sources and use of references, quality of documentation.
 Essays must comply with the guidelines provided in the teaching page.
 A useful Guide to Essay Writing is also found on the website of the School of Journalism & Mass Communications.

 Information about the next exam session, exam dates and essay due-dates can be found in the announcements page (provided that the exam dates have been announced).